qwj/python-proxy/README.rst

 pycryptodome_ is an optional library to enable faster (C version) cipher. **pproxy** has many built-in pure python ciphers.
 They are lightweight and stable, but slower than C ciphers.
 After speedup with PyPy_, pure python ciphers can get similar performance as C version.
 If the performance is important and don't have PyPy_, install pycryptodome_ instead.

+asyncssh_ is an optional library to enable ssh tunnel client support.

 These are some performance benchmarks between Python and C ciphers (dataset: 8M):

 +---------------------+----------------+